 Dr Isaac Sakala is an immunologist at Vaxine, a biotechnology company at Flinders Medical Centre funded by the US National Institutes of Health (NIH) to develop novel vaccine technologies, and a Conjoint Lecturer (Level B) at Flinders University.
 Vaxine is behind COVAX-19®, the first SARS-CoV-2 (COVID-19) vaccine developed in the Southern Hemisphere to enter human trials.
+This candidate COVID-19 vaccine is being trialled on 40 people in Adelaide.
 Dr Sakala has broad expertise in immune responses to viral and mycobacterial infections, virus-encoded immune evasion proteins and their effects on host immune response to infection and vaccination.
 He has, especially, strong experience in infection/vaccination-induced gamma/delta TCR T and mucosal-associated invariant T (MAIT) cells, and adaptive T/B lymphocytes functions.
 His current research, supported by NIH Adjuvant Discovery Contract to Professor Nikolai Petrovsky and NHMRC grant to Professor James Triccas (The University of Sydney), focuses on development of neonatal influenza and tuberculosis vaccines and how they may be made more effective by novel adjuvants or vaccine delivery systems.

 Postdoctoral Research Fellowships, Saint Louis University and Washington University, Saint Louis, MO USA: 2009 – 2015.